Understanding the needs and expectations of interested parties for ISO 9001

 • Compliance with evidence of abiding by laws for regulatory bodies

-There are lots of ways you can collect information on your interested parties in order to understand what they need.
+There are lots of ways you can collect information on your interested parties to understand what they need.

 For example, you can look at: